psx-spx/psx-spx.github.io/docs/controllersandmemorycards.md

   Frogger
   Gauntlet: Dark Legacy
   Hot Shots Golf 2 & 3
-  NBA Live (any year) (up to 8 players with two multitaps) Need For Speed 3
+  Jigsaw Island: Japan Graffiti / Jigsaw Madness (requires Multitap on Port 2 instead of 1) NBA Live (any year) (up to 8 players with two multitaps) Need For Speed 3
   Need For Speed 5
   Poy Poy (4 players hitting each other with rocks and trees) Running Wild
+  S.C.A.R.S. (requires Multitap on Port 2 instead of 1)
+  Zen Nippon Pro Wrestling: Ouja no Tamashii (requires Multitap on Port 2 instead of 1)
 ```
+Most Multitap games supporting up to 4 or 5 controllers require the device to be plugged into Port 1, but a small number of games strangely require the device to be plugged into Port 2 instead.<br/>

 #### Multitap Versions
 ```